yashaka/selene/README.md

 There seems to be no "the only best option".
 You can use the style you prefer more;)

-### Configuring shared browser
+### Automatic driver management

 By default all "search elements" methods (`s`, `ss`) and other browser actions methods like `visit` - use shared driver.
-Shared driver is initialized automatically and uses Firefox driver.
+Shared driver is initialized automatically and uses Firefox driver by default.

+#### Configuring shared browser and automatic driver executable installation

-If you wont other shared browser's driver, you can customize it explicitly:
+If you want other shared browser's driver, you can customize it explicitly:
 ```python
 from selene import config
 from selene.browsers import Browser